Here are my two regular training partners, Wesley and Emma.

 Ma nature scuttled plans for the Kokopelli trail recon so it turned out to be a double white rim weekend.
 Questionable at best...the weather was rough, the drive from D town to hole-in-the-rock looked like this:

 The holy ground (or is that hell?) was warm enough to keep the snow off...but had received lots of rain.
 Flash floods left their traces all over the eastern side of the WR and the road was completely different in all tech/sandy spots.
 Very slow going compared to last weekends float conditions.
 Can you say arctic headwinds?
-Could be worse - I could be living in
+Could be worse - I could be living in Park City and thinking it will be good for training.

 It only takes one stop longer than 5 minutes to drive home the realization that stopping is not a good thing.
 If it's cold enough for water bottles of e-Fuel to freeze (high electrolyte content so it was really cold!), guess what happens to a skinny sweaty biker...